 We are seeing a renaissance of the bottled cocktail craze, with globally renowned bartenders such as Mr Lyan (aka Ryan Chetiyawardana), JJ Goodman and ourselves at Fluid Movement branching out into production and distribution of commercially available bottlings.

-Barrel aged Rob Roy (to produce a 1 litre barrel)
+BARREL-AGED ROB ROY (to produce a 1 liter barrel)

-Add all ingredients into a large plastic container before mixing well.
+Add all ingredients to a large plastic container before mixing well.

-Fill the one litre barrel with the cocktail and replace the bung.
+Fill the one-liter barrel with the cocktail and replace the bung.

-Monitor the liquid regularly to ensure it is not over ageing.
+Monitor the liquid regularly to ensure it is not over-aging.

 When ready, filter and bottle.

-To serve: Stir 60ml over ice before straining into a chilled cocktail glass.
+To serve: Stir 2 oz. over ice before straining into a chilled cocktail glass.
 Garnish with a cherry.

 Gin cocktail for bottling (adapted from Professor Jerry Thomas recipe)